bauer-san/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####2.
 Attempts to reduce overfitting in the model

 I added dropout layers, each with 0.5 keep probability, after each convolution layer to reduce overfitting.
 The model was trained and validated on different data sets using `validation_split=0.2` argument of Keras `model.fit` to ensure that the model was not overfitting.
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+I also defined an early stopping callback to stop training when the loss was not improving to avoid overfitting.
+The model was tested by running it through the beta simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 110-112).
+The model uses an adam optimizer to minimize the mean square error, so the learning rate was not tuned manually (model.py line 110-112).

 ####4.
 Appropriate training data

 A total of 8380 images were recorded.
 Approximately 8000 of the images were of center lane driving and the remainder were edge recovery from right road edge.
 I flipped each image around vertical axis and changed sign of the steering input.

-For details about how I created the training data, see the section 3.
+For details about how I created the training data, see the Section 3 below.

 ###Model Architecture and Training Strategy

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to start with an existing model, the Nvidia autopilot model, then add features as they seemed to be necessary.
-Sort of a bottom-up approach.
+My overall strategy for deriving a model architecture was to start with an existing model, the Nvidia autopilot model, then add features as they seemed to be necessary, a bottom-up approach.
 The Nvidia model was a reasonable starting point because it was originally developed as an end-to-end model from images as input to steering as output.
-I with the Nvidia model and I added the Lambda layer to **perform normalization** as a starting model.
+I added the Lambda layer to **perform normalization** as a starting point for the model.

 ####2.
 Final Model Architecture